bompaandrei/cerberus/README.md

 ```

 ### Step 2:
-## At this step Cerberus is installed, Moniker initiated and the wallet is created
+## Cerberus is installed, Moniker initiated and the wallet is created
 ```
 cd /home/cerberusjah/; ./cerberus_installer.sh
 ```